 Video: Scope 1, 2, and 3 explained

-Understanding your Corporate Carbon Footprint and the different types of emissions, classified as Scope 1, Scope 2, and Scope 3, could be a challenging process.
-However, it is a crucial step to reducing your organization’s climate impact and achieving climate action goals.
+Understanding the different types of emissions, classified into scopes 1, 2, and 3, is a crucial step towards achieving your climate action goals.

-This video will walk you through the fundamental information around Scope 1, 2, and 3 emissions.
+This video will walk you through the fundamentals of scopes 1, 2, and 3.